US Standard Volume

 1 pint = 2 cups = 16 fluid ounces

-If you were measuring many cups of liquid all put together, you might have to use quarts.
+When measuring many cups of liquid all put together we might want to use quarts.

 A quart (qt) is the same thing as 4 cups or 2 pints.